An excerpt from "Sayings of a Gadfly"

 John: Of course, go ahead.

-Gadfly: You believe that men should express leadership over their
+Socrates: You believe that men should express leadership over their

 wives.
 Correct?